-For example, if the Tribal Governments Program-funded prosecutor explains the legal process to every victim they support, as well as provides regular case status updates to them, the subgrantee would check off "The legal process" and "Status of case."
+If the Tribal Governments Program-funded prosecutor explains the legal process to every victim they support, as well as provides regular case status updates to them, the subgrantee would check off "The legal process" and "Status of case."

 6. Describe how Tribal Governments Program funds were used by prosecutors to support victims through the criminal justice system.